olive-language/olive/docs/modules.md

 ### `aio`

-Asynchronous file operations — these return futures and must be used with `await`:
+Asynchronous file operations that return futures.
+Must be used with `await`:

 ```python
 import aio